Joel Selway, Associate Professor

 Selway joined the BYU faculty in 2009 after completing his Ph.D. at the University of Michigan.

 Selway's research addresses the design of democratic political institutions for ethnically-divided societies.
 He has analyzed topics as diverse as civil war, riots, economic growth and public goods provision.
-Selway's work has appeared in World Politics, Political Analysis, Comparative Political Studies, British Journal of Political Science, Journal of Conflict Resolution, among others.
+Selway's first book on the politics of healthcare in the developing world was published with Cambridge University Press.
+His work has appeared in World Politics, Political Analysis, Comparative Political Studies, British Journal of Political Science, Journal of Conflict Resolution, among others.

 If you are searching for the CIMMSS (Crosscutting Cleavages) dataset, please visit the author's personal website.